wenjietseng/wjt-website-archived/experiments.md

 ### Avoid tracking loss
 - To avoid tracking issues with the Oculus Quest, we suggest that you use an open hand during interaction.
 - Also, try not to occlude the physical hand.
-If there was occlusion, the tracking would break.s
+If there was occlusion, the tracking would breaks.
+- Move steadily and try not to move abruptly.

 <img width="560" src="https://wenjietseng.github.io/images/quest-hand-tracking-guidelines.png">
 (from Oculus Quest)